 Your network monitoring must be able to react to infrastructure changes such as mentioned above.
 In particular, it needs to be able to handle virtual network interfaces.
 Hence, your monitoring needs to run on your hosts and consistently keep watch for changes of your virtual infrastructure.
 From this position it can observe network connections between processes that communicate with other processes and services, thereby monitoring actual network usage instead of just network devices.

 Resource monitoring is key… and simple!

-With this monitoring approach your network won’t be seen simply as a collection of network interfaces, routing tables, and security groups.
+With this monitoring approach, your network won’t be seen simply as a collection of network interfaces, routing tables, and security groups.
 Rather your network will be viewed as a limited resource used by processes and applications.
-This resource can be monitored along with CPU, memory, and storage, and even measured at process level.
+This resource can be monitored along with CPU, memory, and storage, and even measured at the process level.
 This enables full-stack application performance monitoring and the ability to trace network problems all the way up to the application level.